The Success Centers offer the following FREE workshops to CCRI students who would like to improve their grades and/or study skills.

 Career Development Workshops

 Learn how to develop a professional resume and how to use it for getting a job.
+(Available at Lincoln and Providence Campuses only)

 Getting Your Foot in the Door